FTLam11/fronk-tolks/README.md

 > I'll let QA/QC do the testing.

 But **it is** your job.
-You are responsible for not only writing the code, more importantly you are responsible the code works correctly.
+You are responsible for not only writing the code, more importantly you are responsible for the code working correctly.
 Lines of code by itself is not a good metric at all.
-Pushing all testing responsibility to a single person/team sounds like an awful idea.
+Pushing all testing responsibility to a single person/team also sounds like an awful idea.

 3. The stressed-out project manager